ADVERTISEMENT

 An Emerald Green to Dye For

-This St. Patrick’s Day, let’s talk about the color green, specifically, the emerald-green dye put out by the Wilhelm Dye and White Lead Company.
+This St. Patrick’s Day, let’s talk about the color green—specifically, a popular but deadly emerald-green dye.

 An Emerald Green to Dye For Primary Image

-Green: the color of shamrocks and arsenic.
-Photo by Irene Dávila on Unsplash.
+Green is the color of shamrocks.
+Oh, and arsenic.
+Photo by Irene Dávila on Unsplash

-St. Patrick’s Day is coming up soon!
-Originally, I thought it might be fun to write about Donegal tweed in honor of the holiday, but then I stumbled upon a Jennifer Wright article titled “The History of Green Dye Is a History of Death.”
-With a headline like that, I had no choice but to start reading.
-For this St. Patrick’s Day post, let’s talk about the color green, specifically, the emerald-green dye put out by the Wilhelm Dye and White Lead Company.
+Originally, I thought it might be fun to write about Donegal tweed in honor of St. Patrick’s Day, but then I stumbled upon a Jennifer Wright article titled “The History of Green Dye Is a History of Death.”
+With a headline like that, I had no choice but to start reading—and I found myself learning about the color green.
+Specifically, about the emerald-green dye manufactured by the Wilhelm Dye and White Lead Company.

-The vibrant dye was an instant hit after its introduction to the world in 1814.
-The dye was so much brighter and bolder than the other greens on the market at that time—and people couldn’t get enough of it.
-The green dye was used not just in clothes, but also in carpet and wallpaper—it was everywhere.
+The vibrant dye was an instant hit after its introduction in 1814.
+It produced colors that were much brighter and bolder than the other greens on the market at that time—and people couldn’t get enough of that emerald green.
+It was used not just in clothing, but also in carpets and wallpaper.
+In fact, it was everywhere.
 The only problem?
 The Wilhelm Dye and White Lead Company used arsenic in the dye to get the green just right.

 Arsenic Cartoon

-Arsenic is, of course, a deadly poison.
-As you might imagine, dressing oneself and covering one’s home in a highly poisonous dye is a terrible idea, no matter how pretty said poison dye might be.
-Now, while I will not go into some of the more macabre details, know that this dye caused problems.
+We know now that arsenic is a deadly poison.
+As you might imagine, dressing oneself in clothing and covering one’s home in furnishings produced using a poisonous dye is a terrible idea, no matter how pretty said poison dye might be.
+I will not go into some of the more macabre details, but you should know that this dye caused terrible health problems.
 There’s a story of one lady who found her hands covered in blisters after wearing a pair of green gloves.
-It’s also said that a foreign dignitary told Queen Victoria that her green wallpaper made him ill.
-The queen, who eventually had the wallpaper removed, complained that the dye had a “mouse-like odor,” making this dye not only deadly, but stinky, too.
+Factory workers who needed to use the substance suffered terribly.
+A foreign dignitary told Queen Victoria that her green wallpaper made him ill.
+The queen, who eventually had that wallpaper removed, complained that the dye had a “mouse-like odor,” making this dye not only deadly, but stinky, too.

-Perhaps most surprising is that even after people had heard that the dye was potentially deadly, they kept using it.
-Other companies even started manufacturing the dye which was also known as “Paris Green.”
+Perhaps most surprising is that even after people learned that the dye was potentially deadly, they kept using it.
+Other companies even started manufacturing the dye, which was also known as “Paris Green.”
 For some, the joy of wearing emerald green outweighed the chance of death.
-(It was, afterall, a very pretty green.)
-People believed doctors were lying when they said the green was deadly, while others thought that as long as they didn’t get the dye in their mouth, they would be fine.
+(It was, after all, a very pretty green.)
+Some people believed doctors were lying when they said the green was deadly, while others thought that as long as they didn’t get the dye in their mouth, they would be fine.
 They were, of course, wrong.
-It took decades for people to finally begin demanding alternatives to the arsenic-based dye and for governments to enact regulations on such things.
+It took decades for people to begin demanding alternatives to the arsenic-based dye, and for governments to enact regulations on such things.

 Arsenic Green Fashion Plate